Legal Name Changes & Gender Change Information

 Upon receipt and verification of this documentation, the registrar will change the student's name in the student's official academic record.
 "Official academic record" in this section is defined as the academic and biographical information of an individual student contained within NDSU's computerized student information system (Campus Connection).
 In addition, minor changes in the name (e.g., spelling corrections) may also be made.
 In such instances, the student may be expected to provide documentation such as a current driver's license with photo, passport, or resident alien card.

 Students can set a preferred name in Campus Connection.
 Instructions are found on the One Stop page.

 - Scholarship/Financial Aid Processing

 - Username/Network ID

 Preferred Name will appear:

 - Online Directory

 A student's official academic record reflects the gender the student identified him- or herself as to the university when he or she applied for admission to NDSU.
-Students who subsequently wish to change the gender designation in their official academic record must provide the registrar with a certified copy of a court order showing their change of name and a "good faith" statement from the student to request a gender change.
+Students who subsequently wish to change the gender designation in their official academic record must provide the registrar with a "good faith" statement from the student to request a gender change.
 "Official academic record", in this section, is defined as the academic and biographical information of an individual student contained within NDSU's computerized student information system (Campus Connection).

 Note: NDSU transcripts and diplomas do not specifically reference gender.